Legal aid in proceedings in France

 The BAJ: titleContent may reject your application for legal aid if you are in one of the following situations:

-• Your financial resources (income, heritage furniture or real estate) are above the legal aid admission ceilings
+• Your financial resources (income, heritage movable or immovable property) are above the legal aid admission ceilings

 • Your legal action is inadmissible